College of Education

 4. Influence the dynamics of the total community.

-Successful completion of the challenges offered by the faculty should enable every student to become an excellent teacher.
+Successful completion of program requirements will enable every student to become an excellent teacher.
 In implementing this mission, the University maintains a close relationship with the public schools in order to familiarize students with school procedures and to prepare them for entry into the teaching profession.

 Thinking about a teaching career?